Lesser Known Tips for Unclogging a Drain

 From build - up of hair in the shower, to cooking grease down the kitchen sink, a clogged drain can happen at any time.
 What is the best way to unclog a drain?
 Here are a few simple tips to get your drains working again:

-A drain snake is basically a metal rope or cable with a cutting blade on the tip.
+An auger, or drain snake, is basically a metal rope or cable with a cutting blade on the tip.
 A drain snake is ideal for getting hair out of a drain, which can be hard to remove with chemical cleaners.
 A drain snake is available at your local hardware store.

 You can also make your own drain snake at home with a pipe cleaner or a wire hanger.
 Cut a 2-liter bottle into a spiral with "teeth" in it, which is a very effective and cheap alternative to store bought drain snakes.